wix-incubator/wix-code-docs/wix-blog-backend/wix-blog-backend/Category/guides/category-intro.md

 You can add a **Category Menu** element to your blog using the **Add** icon in your **Editor**.
 A Category Menu can provide your blog with extra organization and structure.

-Use the Category API to create categories for the different topics your blog covers.
+Use the Category API to create categories for different topics your blog covers.
 You can create up to 100 categories in a blog, and you can assign up to 10 categories per post.

 Unless specified otherwise, your categories appear in the Category Menu in the order that you create them.